This consultation is now closed. We have published the outcomes on this page.

 The CEC will be accountable to us under our nomination.
 This differs to the previous co-regulatory arrangement where the CEC was legislated under the regulations.

-This consultation was open to affected individuals or groups, including:
+This consultation is open to affected individuals or groups, including:

 Timeline